iason-pap/gradient-descent-terminal-files/README.md

 # Content Overview
 ## Reception Terminal (22B)
 If the players successfully manage to hack/jury-rig the terminal, they can only manage to recover the files of a single user.
-The brief story of Emma Raine's (Empl.ID 01793860) chat logs and emails gives the players an overview of Monarch's takeover.
-Starting with inefficient shift scheduling for human workers in order to plead for more automation in front of shareholders, followed by the introduction of staff brainscans.
+The brief story of Emma Raine's (Empl.ID 01793860) chat logs and emails gives the players an overview of Monarch's takeover (inefficient shift scheduling for human workers in order to plead for more automation in front of shareholders, introduction of synth workers, introduction of brainscans).

+> Wardens Notes
-Depending on the tone you want to go with, you can in-/exclude the silly-colleagues directory.
+> Depending on the tone you want to go with, you can in-/exclude the silly-colleagues directory.
 It contains some adapted logs from the game Hacknet, which made me chuckle.
+>

-The mail directory contains a secret message from the underground union.
-If you want, you can let your players manually import the public key into gpg and let them decrypt the message on their own (disguised as solitaire-tournament.gpg), or you can skip this and use the clear text file (union\_newsletter\_23.mail).
+> The mail directory contains a secret message from the underground union.
+If you want, you can let your players manually import the public key via gpg and let them decrypt the message on their own (disguised as solitaire-tournament.gpg), or you can skip this and use the clear text version (union\_newsletter\_23.mail).
+>

-You can adjust what files the players can access, depending on how much or what kind of Information you want to give them.
+> You can adjust what files the players can access, depending on how much or what kind of Information you want to give them.
 This could also be bound to the result of their jury-rig check (critical reveals all files; the higher the results while still succeeding -> more files).

 ## Logs
 The maintenance logs also shed a bit of light on the transition the Bell made, leading up to the final\_warning after the complete takeover of Monarch.
 Feel free to distribute them wherever you deem appropriate.